 by Wilhelm Museler in his "Riding Logic", with classical Lessons in Flatwork and Jumping.

 It is a common perception that eventing is the most dangerous discipline and is very demanding for horse's stamina and soundness due to high speeds, distances, and jumping over solid obstacles.
-However, judges and veterianarians, who observe horses from different disciplines (e.g. a dressage judge who judges dressage tests in dressage and in dressage portion of eventing, or a show jumping judge, who judges stadium show jumping and jumping portion of eventing thriatlon), note in unison that they see much looser happier horses with swinging backs among eventing mounts of ages from 5 to 9 y.o. rather than in dressage or show jumping where in North America specialization begins much too early.
+However, judges and veterinarians, who observe horses from different disciplines (e.g. a dressage judge who judges dressage tests in dressage and in the dressage portion of eventing, or a showjumping judge, who judges stadium showjumping and a jumping portion of eventing triathlon), note in unison that they see much looser happier horses with swinging backs among eventing mounts of ages from 5 to 9 y.o. rather than in dressage or show jumping where in North America specialization begins much too early.

 Request an interview for Specialization discussion and Training Program design by emailing your essay and video links to us>>